cyclops-ui/cyclops/CONTRIBUTING.md

 Please note we have a [code of conduct](./CODE_OF_CONDUCT.md); follow it in all your interactions with the project.

+## How to contribute

+- Pick an issue [here](https://github.com/cyclops-ui/cyclops/issues).
+If you have already contributed, we encourage you not to pick issues labeled with `good first issue` since those are useful to first-time contributors to onboard
+- Let us know you would like to solve the issue by leaving a comment on the issue or reaching out to us on Discord or some other way
+- [Fork the repository](https://github.com/cyclops-ui/cyclops/fork) and clone it locally
+- Create a new branch
+- Make your changes
+- Create a pull request back to the upstream repository (_Please make sure that your PR is up-to-date with the latest changes in main_)
+- Wait for a review and address any comments

+> ⚠️ **_IMPORTANT_** ⚠️
+>
+> It is highly discouraged to pick multiple issues at once.
+Resolving one issue at a time allows more people to contribute to the project and helps maintainers review your code.
+>
+> If you want to pick another issue, let us know, and we will unassign you from your current issue and assign you to another.
+>
+> The only exception here is if multiple issues are related and you think it would be easier to resolve them in a single PR.

 ## The components that make Cyclops

 Cyclops is a mono-repo that contains both the frontend (`UI`) and the backend (`controller`) of the platform, as well as the code for our website and documentation (`web`).